eonist/eonist.github.io/_posts/2019-05-07-scripting-with-sketch.md

 ```
 ### Tips:

-- You can use the log() function to write to the System Console (MacOS) to see output.
+- You can use the `log()` function to write to the System Console (MacOS) to see output.
 This is where you will also see exceptions.
 Just be sure to search for the process: `Sketch` in the search bar to filter out other applications, and also your own log keyword, to get only plugin specific log outputs.
 - Force sketch to reload script under development: Terminal: `defaults write ~/Library/Preferences/com.bohemiancoding.sketch3.plist AlwaysReloadScript -bool YES`
 - Add an alias to the sketchplugin in the sketch/plugin folder.
 This way you can use git and have all the package code around the plugin / while testing it in sketch
-- Use the NSAlert to debug the script (faster than looking searching consol)
+- Use the `NSAlert` to debug the script (faster than looking searching consol)

 ### Making the plugin:

 1. Add Manifest.json and Main.js to a folder called Sketch
-2. Add the sketch folder into a new folder named: MyPlugin.sketchplugin.
+2. Add the sketch folder into a new folder named: `MyPlugin.sketchplugin`.
 Place this in here: `~/Library/Application\ Support/com.bohemiancoding.sketch3/Plugins/`
 3. Fire up sketch and see your plugin in the plugin menu
 4. Start splitting up your code into modules.
 And then import them by `@import 'common.js'` Then you are able to organise the code better.